Policy No: 2043 Responsible Office: Commercialization and Industry Collaboration Last Review Date: 12/15/2020 Next Required Review: 12/15/2025

-In the event any Inventor Share has been waived by an inventor, e.g. inventor waives Inventor Share and elects to hold equity in a company licensing a USA technology on which said equity-electing inventor is also a named inventor on the licensed USA technology (see USA Policy on Founder Equity in Technology Licensing Agreements), then the waived Inventor Share of Net Income shall be distributed proportionately according to the tier structure above, to the Inventor’s Department, USAFRC (or SAMSF if Invention originated from USA College of Medicine), and USA Innovation Investment Fund (if applicable).
+In the event any Inventor Share has been waived by an Inventor, e.g. Inventor waives Inventor Share and elects to hold equity in a company licensing a USA technology on which said equity-electing Inventor is also a named Inventor on the licensed USA technology (see USA Policy on Founder Equity in Technology Licensing Agreements), then the waived Inventor Share of Net Income shall be proportionately redistributed according to the tier structure above, to the Inventor’s Department, USAFRC (or SAMSF if Invention originated from USA College of Medicine), and USA Innovation Investment Fund (if applicable).

 4.6 Equity Policy

 The University’s 70% share of equity interests will be given separately, to be held and controlled by USAFRC.
-Such stock will be managed in accord with the University investment policies.
+Such equity interest will be managed in accord with the University investment policies.